North Carolina Central University Blog

 The roles and responsibilities associated with this position can vary from one job to the next.
 A typical job description looks something like this:

-Working with patients to complete their intake forms and other preliminary paperwork
+• Working with patients to complete intake forms and other preliminary paperwork

-Addressing last-minute questions from patients before their procedures
+• Addressing last-minute questions from patients before procedures

 What’s the Typical Perioperative Nurse Salary?

-Those who are drawn to this position will naturally have questions about the salaries.
-The annual median salary for a perioperative nurse is approximately $81,370, according to December data from Payscale.
-Workers with salaries in the lowest 10% of the salary range make approximately $60,000.
-Meanwhile, workers with salaries in the highest 10% of the salary range make approximately $119,000.
+The median annual salary for perioperative nurses was approximately $85,220 in December 2025, according to data from Payscale.
+Workers with salaries in the lowest 10% of the salary range made approximately $64,000, while those in the highest 10% made more than $125,000.

 How to Become a Perioperative Nurse

-To succeed in this high-stakes profession, cultivating the right set of clinical competencies and patient care skills is critical.
+To succeed in the role, cultivating the right set of clinical competencies and patient care skills is critical.
 The best way to do so is through diligent academic study, combined with on-site experience.

 1. Earn a Degree

-Before taking on any kind of nursing profession, a must is to obtain an undergraduate degree in nursing.
+Before taking on any kind of nursing profession, it is essential to obtain an undergraduate degree in nursing.
 Coupled with this degree, one must develop the foundational skills needed to care for patients and interface with physicians.
-Some individuals earn a two-year associate degree, but they more commonly pursue a four-year Bachelor of Science in Nursing (BSN).
+Some individuals earn a two-year associate degree, but employers generally prefer a four-year Bachelor of Science in Nursing (BSN).

 2. Pass Exams